mciwing/mciwing.github.io/docs/yolo/index.md

 # Computer Vision

+???+ info "Running the Code"
+    This chapter serves as an introduction to the topic of computer vision.
+Selected tools and methods are listed and their use is demonstrated with the help of code snippets.
+Even though this is only an introductory chapter and the code does not yet need to be understood, feel free to run the code on your own computer.

+    To follow along, we recommend setting up a new project folder with a Jupyter notebook.
+Additionally, create a new [virtual environment ](../../docs/python/packages.md#virtual-environments) and **activate** it.
+[Install the required packages](../../docs/python/packages/#installing-packages):

+    ```bash
+    pip install torch torchvision matplotlib ultralytics opencv-python scikit-image face-recognition
+    ```

+    Your project structure should look like this:

+    ```
+    📁 object-detection/
+    ├── 📁 .venv/
+    ├── 📄 input.jpg
+    └── 📄 object_detection_tutorial.ipynb
+    ```

 Computer Vision is a field of artificial intelligence that enables machines to interpret and understand the visual world.
 By using digital images from cameras and videos and deep learning models, machines can accurately identify and classify objects - and then react to what they "see."
 This introduction aims to provide an overview of computer vision, its challenges, and its interconnections with other fields.

 ## What Is Computer Vision?